K51NC/python_projects/009_HIGHER_LOWER/README.md

 Additionally, I would like to focus on using functions to **return** values instead of altering global variables and/or using **print** statements within the function to display the value.
 I feel like this would help with readability/organization and make the code more modular.
 (I kind of got carried away figuring out how other things work and I don't feel like I did a good job of this again.
 I will try to focus on this more in the future or rework this project later.)

+### 3-7-2024

+Things I accomplished today:
+* Added a highscore board at the end of the game.
+* Added highscore board to the end of the game.

+My code is still clearly a rat's nest.
+I need to work on this.
+I also need to work on my use of functions.
+I am also not using them as effectively as I should be.
+I need to work on this.
+I hope I fix this soon because I'm sure it will only get worse as I get further into OOP and the programs get more complex.
+Found a bug in the code where movies are slipping by the check for a rating and staying in the database without metadata.
+I think adding each individual movie to the database after it has been checked for metadata will prevent this.
+I currently have it "mass" updating.

 ### **Flow Chart**

 ![Flow Chart for Higher-Lower](flowchart.png)